Disappearance of Lee Boxell: Potential suspects

-In 2001, links were suggested between Boxell's disappearance and Brian Lunn Field, a paedophile and serial sex offender who has recently been arrested for the 1968 murder of Roy Tutill.
-His body was found in woodland three days later.
+In 2001, links were suggested between Boxell's disappearance and the late Brian Lunn Field, a paedophile and serial sex offender who had recently been arrested for the 1968 murder of Roy Tutill.
+His body was found in woodland three days after his disappearance.
 Tutill had been abducted from a street in Chessington, less than four miles away from Sutton where Boxell was last seen.
 Boxell's mother dismissed a link, stating that she believed Field was in prison from 1987 to 1990.
 However this is inaccurate, as although Field was convicted in 1986 of the abduction of two boys in his car and given a four-year sentence, he did not serve the whole sentence and was released in 1988 (the same year Boxell disappeared).
 Field is also suspected by police of being responsible for the abduction and murder of Patrick Warren and David Spencer, two boys who vanished from Solihull, West Midlands, in 1996 while Field was driving around in a van in the vicinity of where they were last seen.
 These boys have also never been found.